 6. AT&T Stadium

 Football is king in Texas — and there’s no football team more loved in the state than the Dallas Cowboys.
-A layover at DFW Airport is a good time to take a short 20-minute drive south to AT&T Stadium for a tour of the Cowboys’ Stadium.
+A layover at DFW Airport is a good time to take a short 20-minute drive south to for a tour of the Cowboys’ Stadium.
 If you’re lucky, you could catch a Cowboys game or enjoy one of the many other events like concerts, rodeos, and high school or college football games.

 7. The Reunion Tower